Cohen on the Telephone

-"Cohen on the Telephone", also known as "Cohen at the Telephone" is a comedy monologue.
+"Cohen on the Telephone", also known as "Cohen at the Telephone", is a comedy monologue.
 The monologue was released on cylinder records, 78 rpm records, and early sound film.

 History of recordings

-Joe Hayman first recorded the monologue in London in July 1913 for Regal Records and was issued in the U.S. by Columbia Records.
-Hayman's version of the song reached over 2 million sales in the United States.
-The success of the record led to cover versions recorded by performers such as Monroe Silver in 1914, and Barney Bernard whose version was recorded in March 1916 for Victor Records In 1927, Victor issued an electrical recording of that monologue by Julius Tannen. and George Thompson whose version on Edison Records was released in 1916.
+The first recording of the monologue was made in London by Joe Hayman for Regal Records in 1913, and it was subsequently issued in the U.S. by Columbia Records.
+Hayman's version of the monologue reached over 2 million sales in the United States.
+The success of the record led to cover versions recorded by performers such as Monroe Silver in 1914, Barney Bernard in March 1916 for Victor Records, and George Thompson, also in 1916, whose version was released on Edison Records.
+In 1927, Victor issued an electrical recording of the monologue by Julius Tannen.

 A sound-on-film recording was made in 1923 with Monroe Silver by Lee de Forest in the Phonofilm process, and with George Sidney (1876–1945) in September 1929 by Universal Pictures.

 Hayman recorded a similar routine entitled "Cohen Buys a Wireless Set" in 1923 on Columbia Records.